peienwu1216/peienwu1216/README.md

     * **Content Management:** MDX, Hexo
 * **Game Development Fundamentals:** C++ based game logic and mechanics.

 I am particularly interested in the intersection of efficient algorithms and practical software solutions.
-My experience with "資訊之芽培訓計畫算法班" (NTU's Sprout Training Program - Algorithm Class) and various C++/APCS training has solidified my foundation in **Algorithms and Data Structures**, which I actively apply and document in my blog projects.
+My experience with "**資訊之芽培訓計畫算法班**" (NTU's Sprout Training Program - Algorithm Class) and various C++/APCS training has solidified my foundation in **Algorithms and Data Structures**, which I actively apply and document in my blog projects.

 ---